What to Expect

 The time before you eat the bread and drink the wine (or juice) is a valuable opportunity to examine yourself, recognizing again the significance of Jesus’ death for you and to restore your relationships with God and with others.
 If we confess our sins to him, God faithfully forgives us and cleans our hears of our sins.

 If you find yourself free to participate, we welcome you to join us!
+Please take one of the wafer and juice packages from the tray at the door when you come in.

-Our Family Service & Sunday School gets started in our sanctuary with some singing.
+Our Family Service gets started in our sanctuary with some singing.
 The songs may be old hymns, contemporary worship songs or classic choruses.
 But regardless of the song, it is always meant to take our focus off ourselves and the distractions of life and help us focus on God; who He is and everything He has done.

 There are usually a few minutes taken to let everyone know what is going on at Eagle Street Christian Fellowship in the upcoming weeks.